nicolasdugue/DirectedLouvain/README.md

     src dest [weight]

+Moreover, it is **mandatory** that vertices of the input graph are numbered from `0` to `n-1`.
+To ensure a proper computation of the communities, the default computation encompasses a renumbering of the input graph.
+The option `-n` indicates that the graph is already numbered from `0` to `n-1` and hence avoids renumbering.
+**Important**: communities are written using the **original label nodes**.

 Another possibility is to pass a binary file containing all information regarding the graph.
 This file **must** be generated using the `-r` option, see below.
 In this case, the only mandatory option is `-w` to indicate whether the graph is weighted.

-This procedure encompasses a renumbering of the input graph to ensure a proper computation of the communities.
-This is done by default, but the option `-n` indicates that the graph is already numbered from `0` to `n-1` and hence avoids renumbering.

 Several options are available, among which:
 + `-w` to indicate that the input graph is weighted